Workshops, Classes, Panels & Open Mics

 Starting your own Bi Book Club

-Our Bi Book Club no longer meets but it was fun while it lasted (2 or 3 years?)
+Our Bi Book Club no longer meets but it was fun while it lasted (2 or 3 years.)
+See below suggestions for setting up, publicizing and running your group.

 Sample Listing: (Post book cover and description of the book you can get off publisher's website or Amazon.)